6 Tips for a Weed-Free Landscape

 3. Target weed patches and stubborn weeds.

-For more mature garden weeds and landscape areas with more than just a few weeds, get rid of them with Ortho® GroundClear® Weed & Grass Killer.
-It will kill all types of listed weeds and grasses, even crabgrass and dandelion.
-You’ll see results in just 15 minutes, and once dry, it’s rainproof in about 2 hours.
-As with any product, be sure to read and follow label directions.
+For more mature garden weeds and landscape areas with more than just a few weeds, get rid of them with Ortho® GroundClear® Super Weed & Grass Killer.
+It works on 175 types of weeds and grasses, even crabgrass and dandelion.
+When used as directed, it’s rainproof in just 15 minutes and kills tough weeds at the root so they’re gone for good.

 4. Add (or refresh) mulch.